morulus/complex-loader/README.md

 Motivation
 --

 There is another similar loader called [combine-loader](https://github.com/elliottsj/combine-loader).
 But it allows you to specify loaders only in a string format.
-The point in creating `complex-loader` is to support to defining loaders using javascript objects.
+The reason for creating `complex-loader` was the support of defining loaders using javascript objects.
 This means that you can use functions, arrays, objects, and any others javascript entities.

 Distant resources
 --